Authors of Pain: Raw Tag Team Champions (2018–2019)

 On the April 9 episode of Raw, The Authors of Pain, along with Paul Ellering, made their main roster debut as heels, defeating Heath Slater and Rhyno.
 After the match, Akam and Rezar ended their partnership with Ellering by pushing him away and leaving him ringside as they returned backstage.
 The Authors of Pain entered a brief feud with Titus Worldwide (Titus O'Neil and Apollo Crews), defeating them on the August 20 episode of Raw to end their feud.
 On the September 3 episode of Raw, The Authors of Pain, now under the shortened name of AOP, were accompanied to the ring by Drake Maverick, who announced himself as their new manager.

 On the November 5 episode of Raw, AOP defeated Seth Rollins in a handicap match to win the Raw Tag Team Championship.
 At Survivor Series, they defeated SmackDown Tag Team Champions The Bar in an interbrand match.
 The following night on Raw, AOP suffered an upset loss to the team of Bobby Roode and Chad Gable, marking their first loss on the main roster.
 On the December 10 episode of Raw, they lost their tag titles to Roode and Gable in a three-on-two handicap match that also involved their manager Maverick, ending their reign at 35 days.
 After this, the team went on hiatus due to Akam having knee surgery in January 2019.
 Maverick would subsequently go in his own direction, maintaining his duties as the 205 Live General Manager and then chasing after the 24/7 Championship introduced in May.
 AOP returned during the 51-Man Battle Royal at Super ShowDown on June 7, but they were both eliminated during the match.

 On the September 16 episode of Raw, AOP, without Maverick, returned in a vignette, where they called out the tag team division for being soft and weak and announced their intentions of returning.
 The following week, they would attack Heath Slater and No Way Jose backstage.
 During the 2019 WWE draft, AOP went undrafted, becoming free agents and able to choose which brand to sign with, however, three days after the draft's conclusion, AOP signed with Raw to remain on the brand.

 Seth Rollins' enforcers (2019–2020)

 After they made their in-ring return on the November 25 episode of Raw, they allied with Seth Rollins and later, Buddy Murphy.

-There final appearance was on the March 9 episode of Raw.
-On March 10, Rezar suffered a bicep injury, putting the team on hiatus.
+Their final appearance was on the March 9 episode of Raw.
+On March 10, Rezar suffered a biceps injury, putting the team on hiatus.
 On September 4, both Akam and Rezar were released from their WWE contract.